mr4tt/zotbot/README.md

 - [Before There Was Tinder](https://www.thecut.com/2022/09/computer-dating-love-stories.html) - Five people on finding their life partners through 1960s “computer dating.”

 - [Two of four stolen giant tortoises found in Dorset](https://www.bbc.com/news/uk-england-dorset-45314157) - Blastoise and Jeffery were found, but the other two - Squirtle and Wartortle - are still missing.

-- [Endangered Hawaiian monk seals keep getting eels stuck up their noses; scientists want them to stop](https://www.seattletimes.com/nation-world/make-better-choices-endangered-hawaiian-monk-seals-keep-getting-eels-stuck-up-their-noses-and-scientists-want-them-to-stop/) - The mystery began about two years ago, when Charles Littnan, lead scientist of the monk-seal program, got a strange email from researchers in the field.
-The subject line was short: "Eel in nose."

 # wikipedia
 - [Secchi disk](https://en.wikipedia.org/w/index.php?title=Secchi_disk&oldid=1278072100) - The Secchi disk (or Secchi disc), as created in 1865 by Angelo Secchi, is a plain white, circular disk 30 cm (12 in) in diameter used to measure water transparency or turbidity in bodies of water.
 The disc is mounted on a pole or line and lowered slowly down in the water.
 The depth at which the disk is no longer visible is taken as a measure of the ...